NandanaVShamjith/demand-pricing-analytics/readme.md

 ### Outcome
 - An **optimal price** was computed using a Python-based pricing model
-- The model output was later surfaced in the dashboard as a pricing KPI
+- The model output was later surfaced in both **Tableau and Streamlit** for decision support

 > Python provided the analytical foundation for pricing decisions.